NQCCalculators.jl

 update_eigen!(DoubleWell_Cache, r_2)

-#we can check that the new eigenvalues and eigenvectors are difference to before
+#we can check that the new eigenvalues and eigenvectors are different to before

 eigvals = DoubleWell_Cache.eigen.values